Morton’s condemns abortion rights protesters for disrupting Kavanaugh’s freedom to ‘eat dinner’ - NewsBreak

 Morton’s condemned the actions of the protesters, writing to Politico: “Honorable Supreme Court Justice Kavanaugh and all of our other patrons at the restaurant were unduly harassed by unruly protestors while eating dinner at our Morton’s restaurant.”

 “Politics, regardless of your side or views, should not trample the freedom at play of the right to congregate and eat dinner,” the statement continued.
 “There is a time and place for everything.
-Disturbing the dinner of all of our customers was an act of selfishness and void of decency.”House Republicans weigh national abortion restrictions
+Disturbing the dinner of all of our customers was an act of selfishness and void of decency.”LIST: 10 burger spots to check out in Portland

 Kavanaugh was ultimately forced to leave through a backdoor exit after protests built outside the main door of Morton’s.